jmhuie/SlicerBiomech/README.md

 - Length: Length of segment along the defined segmentation length.

-- Feret Diameter: Maximum feret diameter.
+- Feret Diameter: Maximum diameter of the section.

 - Mean Brightness: Mean pixel brightness calculated as the average grey scale value.